SilenceGeneric/AI-Overlord/README.md

   ## Acknowledgements

-  - **OpenAI:** Special thanks to OpenAI for providing access to their language models and APIs, powering the core functionality of AI-Coder.
+  - **OpenAI:** Special thanks to OpenAI for providing access to their language models and APIs, powering the core functionality of AI-Overlord.

   ## Contact